oslokommune/okdata-pipeline/doc/converters/csv.md

   correct amount of rows compared to raw input

 #### Merging multiple files after split into 1 parq file
-fastparquet.write() can take a "append=True" parameter, but this mode is not supported when open_with is a s3fs pointer, and will end up with `raise NotImplementedError("File mode not supported")`.
+`fastparquet.write()` can take an `append=True` parameter, but this mode is not supported when open_with is a s3fs pointer, and will end up with `raise NotImplementedError("File mode not supported")`.

-Setting file_scheme=hive does not make sense as it will try to open and write to a read-only filesystem in lambda environment.
+Setting `file_scheme=hive` does not make sense as it will try to open and write to a read-only filesystem in Lambda environment.

 #### Recommendations
 * Use .gz for all CSV files
 * Don't  upload more than 2.25GB gzipped or 4.5GB unzipped CSV
 * Lambda
   * set timeout: 15 minutes
-    * The gz file with 31million rows was well within this
+    * The gz file with 31 million rows was well within this
   * memory: 3008MB
     * Not 2048: to have room for big datasets per line (reading is done on row-count not on memory usage)